Sprinting, running, and jogging are vigorous-intensity exercises. The difference lies in speed; they all use the same muscle groups.

-Heart disease: A 15-year study of over 50,000 participants found that, even at low speeds, running at least five to ten minutes a day decreased the risk of heart disease by up to 45% (31).
+Heart disease: A 15-year study of over 50,000 participants found that, even at low speeds, running at least five to ten minutes daily decreased the risk of heart disease by up to 45% (31).

-Cataracts: One study showed moderate-paced walking and intense running both decreased cataract risk, resulting in a lower risk directly from further exercise (34).
+Cataracts: One study showed that moderate-paced walking and intense running decreased cataract risk, resulting in a lower risk directly from further exercise (34).

-Falls: Running could decrease the risk among the elderly of falling.
+Falls: Running could decrease the risk of falling among the elderly.
 Research suggests that since their leg muscles are more receptive (35), elderly participants who run are less likely to fall.

 Knee damage: A common misconception is that your knees are bad for running.
 This misconception was debunked by a review of 28 studies, which found powerful evidence that connects physical activity with stronger knee tissue and healthier knees (36).